MoVehrs/DynRPG-Plugins/bare_handed/README.md

 This command forces the plugin to re-check all actors' equipment and apply bare hand weapons where appropriate.
 Use this after unequipping weapons via events to ensure bare hand weapons are properly equipped.

 **Usage scenarios:**
-- After using event commands to unequip a weapon.
+- After using event commands to unequip a weapon
-- After changing party members.
+- After changing party members
-- When you want to force bare hand weapons to be applied without waiting for a scene change.
+- When you want to force bare hand weapons to be applied without waiting for a scene change

 **Example:**
 ```